rud/lograge_waittime/README.md

 This adds a new header to the incoming request, with current time in milliseconds as the value.

 After this is deployed, you now get the `"rq=.."` value added to the output when the value is available.
-If you do not see the `"rq=.."` value in logging out, double check you have added the new header in the nginx config.
+If you do not see the `"rq=.."` value in logging out, double check you have added the new header in the Nginx config.

 ### Bonus feature: compact exception logging